EyasuTeshome/shifttracker/interview-prep/finalize-your-cover-letter-feedback-and-submit-an-application.md

 ## Project Setup

 - Open up your cover letter in Google Docs
 - Open all written and numerical cover letter feedback from your project reviewer(s), including any feedback you received directly on the Google Doc and/or any video feedback you received over video platforms like Loom.
+You can find written feedback on your dashboard for each project under the **Action—>View Reviews** button.

 ## Using project reviewer feedback to finalize your cover letter